Storage, safety and security

 For example, if you have ten gel blaster firearms and the other licensee has four category H firearms, then there are 1-19 firearms of all categories kept there.

-Building, Outbuilding, Under the main roof
+Building, outbuilding, under the main roof

 Building – does not include an outbuilding.
 It is the main house or business building.